 There's also how the discovery of any SCP being potentially lethal inevitably leads to someone wondering if it could be used to kill SCP-682.

 And any object that produces or transforms other objects (ala the vending machine and 914) will inevitably produce something shaped like SCP-682.

 Dr. King and his apple seeds.

 That the common typo of SCP, SPC, is an Alternate Universe version of the Foundation, the Shark Punching Center.

 Some articles have either addendums or notes warning personnel to stop using them for pranks, party games, or as quick hangover remedies.
 This is being phased out and frowned upon, as a majority of the senior members now find it unfunny, trite, and unprofessional.

-Also "demoted to Keter-duty", it's also unprofessional, and would you want people who broke rules or screwed up a lot being assigned to the most dangerous items?
-Unlike funny addendum, this gag serve the purpose of indicate how serious the Noodle Incident is (like, has 447 come into contact with dead bodies), rather than being the result of silly personal.
-So it still remain in old SCPs, and still accepable to use when making reference to those old article.
+Also, the practice of people committing exceptionally stupid acts being "demoted to Keter-duty."
+Nowadays, it's considered unprofessional; would you want people who broke rules or screwed up a lot being assigned to the most dangerous items?
+Unlike funny addendums, this gag serves the purpose of indicating how serious a Noodle Incident can be (like 447 coming into contact with dead bodies), rather than the results of personnel being silly.
+As such, the practice remains in old SCPs, and is acceptable to use when making references to those old articles.